maxhayes17/Muve/README.md

 <img width="285" alt="Screenshot 2023-11-15 at 08 44 31" src="https://github.com/maxhayes17/Muve/assets/99774165/64f427e7-dde9-4ec2-a4f9-d72175d97155">

-Each exercise card has a button to add a new set.
-And a right-to-left swipe will delete the card.
+Each exercise card has a button to add a new set, and a right-to-left swipe will delete the card.

 At the bottom of the list are buttons to add another exercise or add music.
 Pressing the Add Music button will navigate to the Add Music page.

-On the **Add Music** page, you will be able to see exercises currently in your routine, and search for a song by title ('Song 1' through 'Song 6' currently available) to go along with your exercises.
-Tapping on a song in from a search will add it to the routine.
+On the **Add Music** page, you will be able to see exercises currently in your routine, and search for songs by title ('Song 1' through 'Song 6' currently available) to go along with your exercises.
+Tapping on a song from a search will add it to the routine.

 Search: `Song 3`